honai-coders/.github/profile/README.md

 # Honai Coders - ITS

-Komunitas Mahasiswa Papua yang berkuliah di jurusan IT kampus ITS Surabaya
+Komunitas Mahasiswa Papua yang memiliki minat di bidang IT kampus ITS Surabaya